Surajbokde/web-development-Resource/JEKYLL/readme.md

 ## How it works -

-#### Jekyll renders Markdown or Textile and Liquid templates and produces a complete, static website ready to be served, it does not uses databases to generate the pages dynamically.
+Jekyll renders Markdown or Textile and Liquid templates and produces a complete, static website ready to be served, it does not uses databases to generate the pages dynamically.
+Content inside the Data Files(YAML, JSON, CSV and TSV files) can be accessed via Liquid templating system

-#### Jekyll has everything need to run an blog efficiently like Disqus comments, Algolia search, Netlify CMS, Snipcart, RSS feed and many deploy options like on Github Pages and on Netlify & many more integrations & Plugins.
+Jekyll has everything need to run an blog efficiently like Disqus comments, Algolia search, Netlify CMS, Snipcart, RSS feed and many deploy options like on Github Pages and on Netlify & many more integrations & Plugins.

-#### Top sites using Jekyll are GitHub, Sentry, Razorpay, MobilePay, Babbel, New Relic etc that using Jekyll in either blog or in some other ways.
+Top sites using Jekyll are GitHub, Sentry, Razorpay, MobilePay, Babbel, New Relic etc that using Jekyll in either blog or in some other ways.

-#### It's community support and many themes make it to stand near to many static site generators.
+It's community support and many themes make it to stand near to many static site generators.
 Start using Jekyll now and build amazing blogs and personal websites.

 _Jekyll is the engine behind GitHub Pages_ :astonished: